+In order to address this issue, WHO convened a meeting in 2018 with representatives from different countries, entities and disciplines within rehabilitation.
 Their common goal was to launch the call to action Rehabilitation 2030 and to present WHO recommendations on rehabilitation in health systems.
-Establish and strengthen rehabilitation networks and partnerships, particularly between low-, middle- and high-income countries.
+These recommendations include establishing and strengthening rehabilitation networks and partnerships, particularly between low-, middle- and high-income countries.
+The elected president of the International Society of Physical and Rehabilitation Medicine (ISPRM), Walter Frontera, said: “It's fantastic to be here, because it's a great opportunity to exchange ideas with colleagues who represent different countries, different entities and disciplines within rehabilitation.”
 I believe that this call to action and the final statement will be a very important document for the field of physical medicine and rehabilitation.
-The elected president of the ISPRM, Walter Frontera, says: “It's fantastic to be here, because it's a great opportunity to exchange ideas with colleagues who represent different countries, different entities and disciplines within rehabilitation.

 These rehabilitation needs will only increase in the coming years as populations continue to age and the number of people living with chronic diseases continues to increase worldwide.
 Therefore, it is essential that we take action now in order to ensure that everyone has access to quality rehabilitation services.